NazarKosandyak/NazarKosandiak/README.md

 ###

-<p align="left">I'm Nazar, a passionate Frontend Vue Developer with two years of hands-on experience in creating dynamic and responsive web applications.</p>
+<p align="left">I'm Nazar, a passionate Frontend Vue Developer with three years of hands-on experience in creating dynamic and responsive web applications.</p>

 ###